Raleigh jury convicts Thompson of murder, other charges

 Sentencing for Thompson has been set for 9 a.m.
 Dec.
 14 in front of Raleigh County Circuit Court Judge H.L.
 Kirkpatrick, who presided over the two-week trial.

-For Thompson's sentencing Hatfield said he will be pursing consecutive instead of concurrent sentencing for Thompson.
+For Thompson's sentencing Hatfield said he will be pursuing consecutive instead of concurrent sentencing.

-The final day of this two-week trial began Thursday morning with his closing statements.
+The final day of the two-week trial began Thursday morning with the prosecuting atorney's closing statements.

-In his closing arguments, Hatfield did not hold back in the retelling of the gruesome events that happened late March 17, 2021, and into the early hours of the next day that left Brown with multiple stab wounds and her 7-year-old son dead on the couch in their apartment.
+Hatfield did not hold back in the retelling of the gruesome events of late March 17, 2021, and into the early hours of the next day that left Brown with multiple stab wounds and her 7-year-old son dead on the couch in their apartment.

-Hatfield explained that the catalysis for this series of events was an argument between Thompson and Brown which they had while eating dinner and consuming alcohol.
+Hatfield explained that the catalyst for this series of events was an argument between Thompson and Brown while they were eating dinner and consuming alcohol.

 But the couple's verbal tiff would eventually turn physical and end with Brown fleeing from their apartment, bloody, and with multiple stab wounds to her stomach, chest and head inflicted by Thompson with a kitchen knife, said Hatfield referring to witness testimony.